shipshapecode/shepherd/docs/intro.md

 ##### Tour Methods

-- `addStep(id, options)`: Creates a new Step object with options.
+- `addStep(id, options)`: Creates a new Step object with options, and returns the `Tour` object for convenient chaining when creating multiple steps.
 If you'd like you can also just pass an options hash which includes `id` as a key.
 If the options hash doesn't include an `id`, one will be generated.
 You can also pass an existing `Step` instance rather than `options`, but note that Shepherd does not support a Step being attached to multiple Tours.
 - `getById(id)`: Return a step with a specific id